armican/debearsivi.github.io/_posts/2018-04-09-09-Nisan-2018-reddit-debe.md

   entry_id: 8aqb2k
   entry_content: |
     <img src=https://i.redditmedia.com/-gfY3S-eLbyOOYaEcxlimmo6zF9iTsZFlf3YHWdz2h4.jpg?s=520c860020ca24c20f5bdcb2662cb95b frameborder=0>
 - entry_name: |
-    A computer program that starts working only after you open the task manager is the equivalent of an employee only doing his job when his boss is around.
-  entry_id: 8ako4r
-  entry_content: |
-    null
-- entry_name: |
     This bathroom was built on top of a 15-story elevator shaft
   entry_id: 8anu9c